MahekSalia13/AdversarialAttacks/README.md

 ## Overview

-Convolutional Neural Networks (CNNs) are vulnerable to adversarial attacks — small, carefully designed input perturbations that cause misclassification while remaining imperceptible to humans.
+Convolutional Neural Networks (CNNs) are vulnerable to adversarial attacks: small, carefully designed input perturbations that cause misclassification while remaining imperceptible to humans.
 Most existing defenses rely on adversarial training, which is computationally expensive and does not generalize well across different attack types.

 This project investigates an alternative approach: **optimizing activation functions (AFs) using metaheuristic search algorithms** to improve adversarial robustness without requiring adversarial training or data augmentation.
 Building upon the SARAF framework (Salimi et al., ICMVA 2023), which used Simulated Annealing (SA) for this search, this work systematically compares three additional metaheuristic algorithms: